danieljlowry/KnightHacks-2025/README.md

 - **Real-time Badge**: Shows remaining time in the extension icon
 - **Settings Management**: Customize study and break durations
 - **Visual Feedback**: Color-coded timer display (red for study, blue for break)
+- **Hardware Integration**: Sends information to Arduino R4 to respond to

 ## Installation